-Tax-efficient investments are government-approved schemes that give investors tax relief (also known as "tax breaks") on investments into qualifying companies or investment vehicles.
-These reliefs range from Capital Gains Tax relief through to loss relief and Inheritance Tax relief.
+Tax-efficient investments are government-approved schemes that give investors tax relief on investments into qualifying companies or investment vehicles.
+These reliefs range from capital gains tax relief through to loss relief and inheritance tax relief.

 The following are some of the tax-efficient investment opportunities available to UK investors.